MehulGoel1/mehul.github.io/_posts/2024-06-08-A special date.md

 **Part Two**

-I also realized the importance of a woman being the more emotional one, the softer one in a relationship <br><br>
+I also realized the importance of a woman being the more emotional one, the softer one in a relationship
 1. A woman using her emotions will examine a man - if the man starts to react instead of responding when she expresses any emotion that tells her that he got intimidated by her emotions then he has then failed her test<br><br>
 2. Her emotions will also give away the ways a man must improve.
 Whenever there’s even a slight cringe in her mind about something the man said or did, she is disapproving of that vibe - and the man’s vibe requires a little fine tuning<br><br>
 3. If he passes her tests and wins her over, she’d accept him and once in a relationship her emotions will empower the man to strive to be better and do more in his life<br><br>